Africana Studies Minor

 View the Africana studies program of study to learn more about the curriculum.
 Students are encouraged to work with an Africana studies advisor to complete an individualized curriculum plan.

-For more information contact: Dr. Devin Smart, Program Coordinator of Africana Studies
+For more information contact: Dr. Sheena Harris, Program Coordinator of Africana Studies